nstevensonUH/Neonatal-EEG-Analysis/README.md

 ## Example

-An example is shown in demo_burst_detection.m
+An example for the burst detection algorithm is demo_burst_detection.m

-The core file for the EMA estimator is estimate_ema.m
+An example for the EMA estimator is estimate_ema.m

+An example for seizure detection with CNNs is demo.m

 ## Built With